zainab1116/ITNE352-Project-Group-4/README.md

 # ITNE352 Project – Group 4

 ## Project Title
-**News Client-Server System using Python**
+**News Service System – Client/Server Project using Python**

 ---

 ## Project Description
-This project is a Python-based client-server system that allows multiple clients to retrieve news information from **NewsAPI.org**.
+A Python-based client-server system that allows multiple clients to retrieve news information from **NewsAPI.org**.

-The system demonstrates:
+Features:
 - Client-server architecture
 - TCP network communication
-- Multithreading to handle multiple clients simultaneously
+- Multithreading for multiple simultaneous clients
 - Fetching and parsing JSON data from an online API
-- Organized and readable code structure
+- Organized and readable code

-The server handles multiple clients and stores news data in JSON files for testing and evaluation.
-Clients can search for headlines and sources and view details of selected items.
+The server stores news data in JSON files.
+Clients can search for headlines and sources and view detailed information.

----

-## Semester
-ITNE352 – Fall 2025

 ---